 Section II - Local Adoption Year 2010

-The long-standing philosophy of the State Textbook Commission has been to provide local school systems with a broad range of flexibility by including all suitable books on the official list.
+The long-standing philosophy of the State Textbook and Instructional Materials Quality Commission has been to provide local school systems with a broad range of flexibility by including all suitable books on the official list.
 The information provided from the review process is, therefore, intended to assist local adoption committees, not to replace them.

 These programs were reviewed by Tennessee teachers using Tennessee standards and considering the needs of Tennessee classrooms.
 We make no claims regarding the suitability of any of these programs for classrooms outside Tennessee.